Stability analysis and stabilization of LPV systems with jumps and (piecewise) differentiable parameters using continuous and sampled-data controllers: Discussion and Future Works

-Potential extensions include the consideration of different types of Lyapunov functions of polyhedral or homogeneous types, the consideration of additional clocks in order to consider multiple types of discrete events (such as control update and parameter discontinuities events) and the consideration of switched impulsive LPV systems.
+\bll{The main drawback of the approach is certainly its complexity since the approach relies on infinite-dimensional semidefinite programs whose SDP approximations are typically large in size (i.e. in both the number of variables and the number constraints).
+This is the price to pay to obtain accurate stability and stabilization conditions.
+Indeed, computationally unfair comparative examples tend to suggest that the proposed approach leads to better results than previously obtained in the literature.
+However, it is expected in a near future to have improvements at the solver-level that will make this kind of approaches applicable to larger systems.
+Note, finally, that LMI methods are only restricted to small to medium size problems and they are in general not applicable to large systems unless the resulting semidefinite programs satisfy certain convenient structural properties, such as chordal sparsity \cite{Fujisawa:97,Zheng:19}, that can be exploited by the solver to reduce the complexity and speed-up the solving time.
+Potential extensions of the obtained results include the consideration of different types of Lyapunov functions such as polyhedral or homogeneous ones, and the consideration of additional clocks in order to consider multiple types of discrete events (such as control update and parameter discontinuities events).
 Converse results along the lines of \citep{Wirth:05,Goebel:12} for this class of systems could also be very interesting to obtain.
-Finally, the derivation of convex stabilization conditions for the design of dynamic output-feedback controller is a problem which is worth investigating.
+Finally, the derivation of convex stabilization conditions for the design of dynamic output-feedback controller is a problem which is also worth investigating.}